formvuelate/formvuelate/docs/3.x/src/examples/README.md

 ## Using an array based schema

 `SchemaForm` allows you to construct the schema also as an array.
 The name of each field is declared as a `model` property in each element, instead of it being the `key` for each property of the object-type schema.

-Additionally, notice that in this example `v-model` is not being used.
-We bind `modelValue` directly to the `userData`, and listen to the `update:modelValue` event to merge the changes from `SchemaForm` into our `userData` object.

 Don't forget to check out the [documentation for Array schemas](/guide/schema-form.html#array-schemas)